 The Schrade Cutlery Company’s roots are found in the New York Press Button Knife Company formed in 1892 by George Schrade who was an inventor from Sheffield, England.

 However, since George was unable to raise sufficient capital to begin knife production, he sold a partial interest in the company to the Walden Knife Company whose unusual name arose from its first knife design, a switchblade or automatic opening pocket knife with an operating button mounted in the knife bolster.

-First patented by Schrade in 1892, this knife design was eventually produced with a unique style of clip point blade.
+First patented by Schrade in 1892, this knife design was eventually produced with a unique style of a clip point blade.
 But in 1903, Schrade sold all of his interest in the New York Press Button Knife Co. to Walden Knife Company and the following year Schrade formed the Schrade Cutlery Company in Walden, NY.

 In 1906-07, Schrade patented the Safety Pushbutton Knives which were an improved series of switchblade knives with side-mounted operating button and a sliding safety switch which was later developed in slightly modified form as the Presto series.
 Thus, the Schrade switchblade would come to dominate the automatic knife market in the United States for the next fifty-five years.